 React Native uses fundamental UI building elements as you use in Android/iOS to deliver the native experience.
-Flutter also makes use of rich widgets to provide remarkable native experience on Android and iOS platform.
+Flutter also makes use of rich widgets to provide a remarkable native experience on the Android and iOS platforms.

 React Native supports “Hot Reloading” that enables simultaneously running new code and keeping hold of application state, instead of recompiling.
 This makes development faster, instant, and efficient.

 Flutter is not left behind.
 Introducing “Stateful Hot Reloading” as explained above, Flutter supports immediate reflection of changes without restart or in case of loss of application state.